-The TB82TE PROFIBUS PA Transmitter contains a number of preprogrammed correction algorithms that compensate the effect of temperature on conductivity to a reference temperature of 25°C. Thus, the displayed and transmitted process value will be accurate and stable as the process temperature varies.
+The TB82TC Profibus PA Transmitter contains a number of preprogrammed correction algorithms that compensate the effect of temperature on conductivity to a user-defined reference temperature (typically 25°C).
+Thus, the displayed and transmitted process value will be accurate and stable when the process temperature varies.

-Figure 22 - Screen Flow Diagram for Temperature Compensation State of Operation.
+Figure 23 - Screen Flow Diagram for Temperature Compensation State of Operation.

 The options for temperature compensation are grouped into two sets: MANUAL and AUTO (Automatic).
 MANUAL temperature compensation contains no additional options and is locked to a specific process temperature independent of the selected temperature sensor.
 If a different fixed temperature is desired, the new temperature can be adjusted by completing a temperature calibration to the desired temperature value.

-The AUTO compensation options are sensor cell constant dependent and use the measured temperature value.
+The AUTO compensation options use the measured temperature value.
 AUTO compensation algorithms include the following Temperature Compensation States: